wxwern/personal-diary/data_format/DOCS.md

-# Data Format Documentation
+# Raw Data Archive Format

-This page describes Personal Diary's Raw Data Archive file's data format.
+This page describes Personal Diary's Raw Data Archive (.zip) file's data format.

-You are free to make your own helper scripts that convert third-party app data to and from this format.
-(Consider contributing them here!)
+You are free to make your own helper scripts that convert third-party app data to and from this format, or look for verified conversion scripts [here](https://github.com/wxwern/personal-diary/tree/master/data_format/conversion).
+(Consider contributing them as well!)

 **Personal Diary v3.0+**